Business in the new era of lease accounting

 • Balance sheets: Includes related ratios such as the debt/equity ratio.

-• Income statements: Involves recognising interest expense on lease liability and depreciation in the right-of-use asset.
+• Income statements: Involves recognizing interest expense on lease liability and depreciation on the Right of Use Asset (ROU)

-• EBIT and EBITDA: Increases for companies with material operating leases.
+• EBIT and EBITDA: Increases for companies with material leases.

 • Cash flow statements: Presents payments that reflect interest on lease liability as operating cash flow.

-Soon, organisations across the board will need to re-evaluate how they collate, analyse and report their data.
-In fact, compliance with the new standards may necessitate a total overhaul your accounting methods—which, if done manually, can take up months of valuable time and resources.
+Organizations across the globe need to re-evaluate how they collate, analyze and report their data.
+In fact, compliance with the standards may necessitate a total overhaul of your lease accounting methods—which, if done manually, can take up months of valuable time and resources.

 In the face of this daunting task, tools like PwC’s Lease Fix are invaluable in helping you streamline the whole process.
 Lease Fix combines advanced technology with the firm’s in-depth accounting experience to keep you on top of the new requirements.
-It helps improve data collection and insight generation, so companies can easily address data challenges, quantify lease rentals and automate calculations.
+It helps improve data collection, generation of lease summary reports and insight generation, so companies can easily address data challenges, quantify lease rentals, and automate lease calculations.
 This way, you don’t have to wade through a sea of irrelevant data to find the numbers that matter.

 With the use of automated tools such as PwC’s Lease Fix, managing your lease data will once again be as simple as brewing a cup of tea.